Acodei Data Processing Agreement

 10.2 At Termination.
 Upon termination or expiration of the Agreement, Acodei will, at User’s choice and to the extent technically feasible:

-within 30 days, unless a longer retention period is required by applicable law or necessary to protect Acodei’s legitimate interests (e.g., for legal claims).
-Backups may be retained for a limited period in accordance with Acodei’s standard backup policies and will be securely deleted in the ordinary course of business.
+within 30 days, unless a longer retention period is required by applicable law or necessary to protect Acodei’s legitimate interests (for example, for legal claims).
+Encrypted backups may be retained for up to 90 days in accordance with Acodei’s standard backup policies and will be securely deleted in the ordinary course.

 11. Audits and Information